euler357/TrueRNG/README.md

 Tools (Linux Only)
 ------------------
 * **truerng_fulltest.py**:	Reads a large block of data (14GB) and runs ent, rngtest, and dieharder (takes ~9 hours)
-* **run_rngtest**:					Linux script to run rngtest since it doensn't like to be called directly from Python
+* **run_rngtest**:					Linux script to run rngtest since it doensn't like to be called directly from Python - this is a "helper" for truerng_fulltest.py and isn't meant to be used directly

 Windows INSTRUCTIONS
 --------------------